saleor/saleor-docs/docs/dashboard/catalog/categories.md

 Click _Create&nbsp;Subcategory_ in the top right corner of the Subcategories card.
 In this example, we have paints and cushions in the Accessories category, which can be marked as separate subcategories.
 Add a description and SEO information just the same as with a main category.

 ![Products in category](/assets/dashboard-catalog/catalog16.png)

+### How to manage metadata in the category setup page

+You can add private and public metadata for each category in the category setup page.
+Use the button _Add Field_ to add new metadata field.